arunsahani88/carrentalmvp/README.md

     Response:

-    - 200 - Returns an array of available
+    - 200 - Returns an array of available cars
     - 400 - Missing startDate or endDate or invalid date range
     - 500 - Internal Server Error.